 On 27th February 2016, the Strengthening Capacity to Use Research Evidence in Health Policy (SECURE Health) programme hosted a fete for stakeholders and partners to commemorate its end after running the intended 3-year course.
 The event, held at the Sunbird Capital in Lilongwe, Malawi, brought together over 60 participants, including representatives from the Malawi Ministry of Health, the Malawi Parliament, donors, civil society organisations (CSOs), and members of the Malawi media fraternity.
 During the event, the SECURE Health programme shared the practical work and results from implementation of programme activities done in collaboration with the Malawi Ministry of Health and the Malawi Parliament.

-Speaking at the event, the Chief of Health Services at the Malawi Ministry of Health, Dr. Charles Mwansambo said: “It is to the advantage of the Health sector to have had the SECURE Health Program which has added value to knowledge translation efforts Malawi.
-The SECURE health program has so far contributed to the optimization of leadership, technical and institutional capacity for increased use of research evidence in decision making.
+Speaking at the event, the Chief of Health Services at the Malawi Ministry of Health, Dr. Charles Mwansambo said: “It is to the advantage of the Health sector to have had the SECURE Health programme which has added value to knowledge translation efforts Malawi.
+The SECURE health programme has so far contributed to the optimisation of leadership, technical and institutional capacity for increased use of research evidence in decision making.
 This is one of the areas that the sector has been lacking.
-I hope that even though the program is coming to an end, the use of research evidence will be a culture in the health sector”.
+I hope that even though the programme is coming to an end, the use of research evidence will be a culture in the health sector”.

 Some of the successes that the SECURE Health programme has had include supporting the mid-term review of the National Health Research Agenda, developing Guidelines for evidence use in policymaking, hosting regular dialogues on priority health policy issues, training up to 36 mid-level staff in the Ministry of Health and Parliament on evidence-informed policy-making as well as facilitating the internship of two Malawi parliament research staff to the UK Parliamentary Office for Science and Technology (UK-POST).